 An ecosystem is a community of living and non-living things that work together.
 Plants are pollinated and grow; animals eat plants or other animals, microbes decompose the leftovers.
 Our ecosystem balance in Washtenaw County is askew, in part through our killing off of large predators.
 This lack of predators has led to an overpopulation of a certain species that negatively affects the rest of the ecosystem.
-See Bees, Feral Cats, Deer, Mice, state of the Forest, Waterways
+See Bees, other Insects, Feral Cats, Deer, Mice, state of the Forest, Waterways, and more

 Another aspect of ecological imbalance of increasing interest is the struggle bees face for survival and their critical role in the environment.
 Michigan State University researchers point out that bees are responsible for one out of every three bites of food we eat.
 Most crops grown for their fruits, nuts, seeds, fiber, and hay, require pollination by insects.
 Pollinating insects also play a critical role in maintaining natural plant communities and ensuring production of seeds in most flowering plants.